WORK HISTORY WEEKEND

 Work History weekend is a 3 (sometimes 4) day event where members and other enthusiasts get together and use their talents to help restore the museum's antiquities.
 However this is not the only goal; we come together to have a good time and share our interest in railroading.
 Sometimes we even get some work done........actually a lot!
 To the right we see a bunch of busy beavers making things happen.

 For those who are out of town, accommodations can be arranged in advance, such as members opening up their homes or sleeping in a caboose or passenger car roomette.
 RV connections are available on the property for those that have RVs.
 Please respond ahead of time to reserve a spot.
-OR call Doug Shearer at 509 854 4159
+Call Doug Shearer at 509 854 4159

 (right) Bob Culp, Andy-Breeding, and Rob Meinert installing rebuilt suspension springs